 Look at your picture.
 Can you identify the two vanishing points?
 If yes, then you have successfully used two-point perspective in your photography.

 Anyone can create a two-point perspective in photography.
 The way to do this is by having two vanishing points on the horizon line.
-It is an excellent tool if you want to emphasise your subject in the centre of the frame.
+It is an excellent tool if you want to emphasise your subject in the center of the frame.

 It is especially useful in architecture photography.
 The reason for this is the geometric shapes and lines present in that niche.